Italian whole wheat farro combined with fresh baby spinach, garlic, Asiago cheese and butter; then served as a warm side dish.

 Creamy Farro with Spinach, Garlic and Asiago

-- Add the farro and water to a saucepan and bring to a boil.
+- Rinse the farro under cold water; then add it to a saucepan with the water and bring to a boil.
 Cover and reduce heat and allow to simmer until the water is absorbed; approximately 15 minutes.
 (Depending on the type of farro you use, cooking time may vary).

 - Tear the spinach leaves and add them to the pot along with the garlic, cheese and butter.
 Season with salt and pepper as desired.
 Serve hot or warm.